while we cannot judge digital productions, we know that you’re still producing works to help us in these difficult times.

 Why are we hearing about this now?

--We wanted to wait until after this year’s Henry Awards to come to a final decision given the continuing rise in COVID-19 cases throughout the state and with the school year starting up for more people.
+-We wanted to wait until it was closer to the end of 2020 for a final decision given the continuing rise in COVID-19 cases throughout the state and all over the country.
 Numbers of cases vary drastically in cities and counties, and general statewide health advice is to not travel or be with groups of people unless absolutely necessary, even when taking every possible precaution.

 What if my company is producing events now?